 Sometime in the Middle of the Season…

 The game moved a lot faster when I was the one playing it.
 Or maybe I was a little distracted by the three giant bear shifters sitting at the table with me.
+Playing poker in person was very different from my experiences of playing at an online casino.

 A girl had priorities, after all.